227 The Horse Ride

 If you have done something 'a number of times' you have done it more than a couple or a few.
 This phrase is very similar to 'many times.'
 You can use 'a number of' in front of any noun to mean many.
 Notice the following:

-- We have been to Florida a number of times and it's never been
+- We have been to Florida a number of times and it's never been this cold.

 - I called you a number of times yesterday.
 Where were you?